astropy/astropy/docs/install.rst

 .. note::

-    Running the tests this wa is currently disabled in the IPython REPL due to conflicts with some common display settings in IPython.
+    Running the tests this way is currently disabled in the IPython REPL due to conflicts with some common display settings in IPython.
 Please run the Astropy tests under the standard Python command-line interpreter.